HudaKas/Microsoft-Movie-Analysis/README.md

 ## Recomemendations

-1. Best Studios:20th Century Fox, Warner Bros. and Universal Pictures are top three studio to partner with.
+1. Best Studios to contract with:20th Century Fox, Warner Bros. and Universal Pictures are top three studio to partner with.
 2. More movie production budget, more in revenue.
 3. A higher production budget gets higher profit.
 4. Profitable Genre: Adventure, Action, and Comedy.